 High Elves

 Like all their Thalan cousins, High Elves, known to themselves as the Deminis’Thalan, are a long lived race.
-Artistically and magically inclined, they migrated west following the humans after the sundering of the elven races and established their homeland, the now-floating city of Suvant.
-Though some High Elves live as a minority group in other kingdoms, Suvant, and its colony island of Day’ten, represent the highest concentration of High Elves on the continent.
-They are equally at home living in comfortable elven cities or secluded forest villages.
+Artistically and magically inclined, they migrated west following the humans after the sundering of the elven races and established their homeland, the great kingdom of Suvant.
+Though Suvant was destroyed in 2261 during the War of Amaranthia, surviving High Elves continue to inhabit Day’ten island and live as minority populations in other kingdoms across the continent.
+They are equally at home in comfortable elven communities or secluded forest villages.

 Though graceful and wise, High Elves are viewed by others as a condescending and arrogant people, often causing friction when interacting with other races through ‘unintentional’ slights.
+Their merit-based social structure historically allowed for remarkable social mobility, though the destruction of their elaborate noble house system has forced adaptation to more pragmatic governance structures.
 Worship of Ll’yandra is most common among the High Elves, but with few exceptions all are free to worship as they will in their cities and villages.

 Language: French